kevinbeirne1/CS50W-Projects/README.md

 ## _Project Overview_
 This project is the culmination of all that we've learned up to this point.
 We are given templates for Registration/Log In of users and are required to develop all the other aspects of the website.

-In the accompanying course [lecture](https://cs50.harvard.edu/web/2020/notes/7/) we were briefly introduced to Test-Driven-Development.
-Given the brief introduction and my sparse knowledge of testing, I decided to take a detour from the course to complete the excellent book [Test-Driven Development with Python](https://www.obeythetestinggoat.com/).
-I then attempted to utilise the TDD methodology in completing this project.

-I started by translating the Project Specifications (detailed below) into a markdown file ([project_brief.md](https://github.com/kevinbeirne1/CS50W-Projects/blob/Project_4-Network/project_brief.md)) with checkboxes for all of the requirements.
-This was then used as the basis for creating a functional test for a specific requirement, and

 ### Skills Utilized
 - Outside-In Test Driven Development design principles, including